Is this program better than having a live instructor?

 Your abs are getting worked every time you hit or kick the heavy bag.
 You’re doing 6 rounds of heavy bag training, that’s already a lot of ab work!
 And you’re working more of the obliques and “twisting” muscles in your core, which is much more important that just working your rectus abdominus, which is what situps and crunches work.
 You’re working those a lot too…. but the other core muscles as well… much more bang for your buck!
 You do not need any other ab work.
 You will already be maximally working those core muscles.
 You will also be burning the maximum amount of fat off of them.
 Situps and crunches will not help you lose one more inch of fat than the program will do alone.
-(But please, if you want to do situps or crunches, feel free to add a round for them- right before the heavy bag rounds, between one of the rounds, or at the end.)
+(But please, if you want to do situps or crunches, feel free to add a round for them- right before the heavy bag rounds, or at the end.)

 Can I do this program at the gym?

 Yes.
 It works exactly the same whether at home, a gym where there’s a bag, a fight gym, etc. The advantage of being at home is that you have control of the music!